Be-Wagile-India/pypss/README.md

 3. The final weighted average is normalized and scaled to produce the final PSS score from 0 to 100.

 ## 🛣️ Future Roadmap

-### Advanced Dashboard Visualizations

-To provide deeper, at-a-glance insights, we plan to enhance the interactive dashboard with more advanced visualizations:

-*   **Time-series for All Metrics**: Plot not just Timing Stability, but all five stability scores (TS, MS, EV, BE, CC) over time.

-*   **Error Cluster Heatmaps**: Visually identify periods of high error density to pinpoint systemic failures.

-*   **Entropy Heatmaps**: Visualize changes in code path predictability (Branching Entropy) over time.

-*   **Concurrency Wait-Time Distributions**: Analyze the distribution of wait times to better understand Concurrency Chaos.

-*   **Overall PSS Score Trend**: A top-level chart showing how the final PSS score has trended throughout the application's runtime.